PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • Southeast winds ideal

-Hot pattern: Fish rising water after spring rains for aggressive feeding
+Hot pattern: Fish rising water after spring rains for aggressive feeding.

 Summer (June-August)

-Early morning essential:
+Early morning essential for success:

 • Fish deep water during heat